CLI for Divshot

 divshot protect [environment] [username:password]

-Protect your development and staging and environments with http authentication.
+Protect your development and staging environments with http authentication.

 divshot push [environment]